noedigcode/konfyt-docs/_build/html/_sources/content/known_issues.rst.txt

 No sound, JACK complains that it can't allocate memory, crash (pre v1.2.2)
 --------------------------------------------------------------------------

+.. (this is a comment btw) The | below indicate a line block, which forces newlines but not separate paragraphs.

-If the following is printed when running Konfyt from a console:
+| If the following is printed when running Konfyt from a console:
-``
-Cannot lock down 82280346 byte memory area (Cannot allocate memory) `` along with potentially other memory or realtime related messages, your system may not be configured correctly for realtime audio work.
+| ``Cannot lock down 82280346 byte memory area (Cannot allocate memory)``
+| along with potentially other memory or realtime related messages, your system may not be configured correctly for realtime audio work.

 Two probable culprits are that your user may not be in the ``audio`` group, and that your ``ulimits`` file may not be set up correctly.